-In three years as UCF's head coach, Donnie Jones has taken the Knights to new heights.
+In four years as UCF's head coach, Donnie Jones has taken the Knights to new heights.
 Whether it has been victories over nationally-ranked teams, trips to the postseason, top-25 rankings, triumphs over conference rivals or individual honors for his players, Jones has guided UCF to plenty of historic firsts.

 Jones, who won a pair of national championships as an assistant at Florida, was named the head coach at UCF on March 29, 2010.
 In his introductory press conference the following day, he said that his goal was for UCF to have continued success and become a factor on the national level.
 Jones has already helped the Knights achieve those aspirations.

 Guiding Knights into New Era To go along with new look uniforms and the new blacktop court at CFE Arena, the 2013-14 season also marked the first season of play for Jones and UCF in the brand new American Athletic Conference.
 Taking on some of the most prestigious programs in the nation, including the last two national champions in Connecticut and Louisville, the Knights failed to record 20 wins for the first time during Jones' tenure, finishing with a 13-18 overall record.
 UCF finished the year on a high note, defeating Houston by 21 points in the regular season finale, topping Temple in the first round of The American Championship in double overtime, and taking top seeded Cincinnati down to the wire before eventually falling 61-58 in the league quarterfinals.
 Jones helped Isaiah Sykes continue his development as one of the most versatile players in the country.
 The senior was selected to the All-AAC Second Team and The American All-Tournament Team after leading the Knights with 17.2 points, 7.2 rebounds, and 3.5 assists per game.